kawaiiDango/pano-scrobbler/Readme.md

 - Add/remove personal tags
 - Customizable homescreen widget
 - Mix and match themes
-- Block metadata from scrobbling
+- Block artists/tracks and auto skip or mute
 - Pattern edits (upto 30)
 - Show icons and search in apps you scrobbled from